gisquick/gisquick-doc/administrator-manual/installation/docker.rst

 Update installation
 -------------------

-At first, running instance should be stopped.
+At first, the running instance should be stopped.

 .. code-block:: bash